 You will visit the Museum of the Political history of Russia, mostly devoted to the Soviet period, to see the balcony where Lenin gave a revolutionary speech in 1917; see the battleship Aurora from where a shot triggered 1917’s October Revolution; visit the secret flat of Vladimir Lenion; and witness the former KGB building.

 Finally, it’s a visit to the Russian Vodka Museum where you will learn about the fascinating history of vodka and, of course, get to try your own at a tasting session!

 Then, you will return to your hotel where the evening is yours.

 Enjoy breakfast at your hotel, followed by more free time.
-At a prearranged time, your private transfer will collect you from your hotel and take you to your point of departure.
+At a prearranged time, your private transfer with a guide will collect you from your hotel and take you to your point of departure.